efeacer/Bilkent_CS202_Assignments/README.md

 # Bilkent_CS202_Assignments

-My solutions to the assignments of Bilkent University's Data Structures course.
+My solutions to the homeworks of Bilkent University's Data Structures course.

 ## Topics: